 The Main Pregnancy Complications—GDM, Hypertension, Preeclampsia—Are Connected to High Pre-Pregnancy BMI And Excessive Weight Gain During Pregnancy

-During the last century maternal mortality decreased substantially in high income countries.
-Reasons for this improvement are many advances in medical care, such as blood transfusion, antisepsis, improved operative and anesthesia techniques and antibiotic use.
+During the last century, maternal mortality has decreased substantially in high income countries, largely due to advances in medical care such as blood transfusions, antisepsis, improved operative and anesthesia techniques, and antibiotic use.

 Not only does the US have an astoundingly high maternal mortality rate, but while most other developed countries keep lowering their maternal mortality rates, the US rate has gone up steeply.

-Causes are not fully clear, but increasing maternal age combined with the high percentage of overweight and obese pregnant women and the lack of prenatal health care for low-income women are discussed.
+Causes are not fully clear, but increasing maternal age⏤combined with the high percentage of overweight and obese pregnant women and lack of prenatal health care for low-income women⏤are discussed.

-According to the CDC 2-10% of pregnancies in the US are affected by gestational diabetes every year.
-50% of women developing GDM go on to develop T2D.
-Even more concerning is that we saw a steady increase in GDM starting 1990 when the prevalence was 2%.
-By 2004 this number doubled.
+According to the CDC, 2-10% of pregnancies in the US are affected by gestational diabetes every year, and 50% of women that develop GDM go on to develop T2D.
+Even more concerning is that we saw a steady increase in GDM starting in 1990 when the prevalence was 2%.
+By 2004, this number doubled.

-Before you learn about the connection between obesity and GDM it is important to keep in mind that GDM is not solely an obesity related pregnancy complication.
+Before you learn about the connection between obesity and GDM, it is important to keep in mind that GDM is not solely an obesity related pregnancy complication.
 Genetic predisposition for insulin resistance can result in GDM during the last trimester of the pregnancy in otherwise healthy, lean women.
-Obesity is aggravating the genetic predisposition.
+Obesity aggravates a genetic predisposition.

-You are already familiar with physiological insulin resistance during pregnancy.
-The following infographic depicts how pathological insulin resistance aggravates the physiological insulin resistance during pregnancy:
+The following infographic depicts how pathological insulin resistance aggravates physiological insulin resistance (which you are already familiar with) during pregnancy:

-By adding the physiological adaptions on top of the existing insulin resistance and elevated insulin blood levels, this might strain the pancreas enough that insulin secretion and glucose tolerance decline.
+This is an issue for obese women, as their insulin sensitivity is already lower and post-meal insulin levels are higher, before even reaching the second trimester.
+By adding the physiological adaptations on top of the existing insulin resistance and elevated insulin blood levels, this might strain the pancreas enough that insulin secretion and glucose tolerance decline.

-GDM or excessive insulin resistance tend not to have clearly noticeable symptoms.
+GDM or excessive insulin resistance tend to not have clearly noticeable symptoms.
 Therefore, a routine glucose tolerance test between week 24 and 28 evaluates how fast glucose is cleared after a meal.
-The pregnant woman drinks 8 ounces of a 100 g sugar solution.
-The blood glucose is measured after 1 hour.
-If the blood glucose concentrations are 180 mg/dl or higher blood is taken at the 2 hour and 3 hour mark.
+The pregnant woman drinks 8 oz of a 100 g sugar solution, and blood glucose is measured after 1 hour.
+If the blood glucose concentrations are 180 mg/dl or higher, blood is taken at the 2 and 3 hour mark.
 A diagnosis of GDM is made when 2 or more of the blood glucose levels meet or exceed a threshold.

 Here is an interesting study that demonstrated the additive effect of reduced insulin sensitivity before pregnancy due to obesity and physiological insulin sensitivity during pregnancy:

-There are some ways to reduce the risk of experiencing gestational diabetes.
-Some studies show that increasing physical activity as well as consuming a Mediterranean or DASH based diet reduces the risk.
+There are some ways to reduce the risk of experiencing gestational diabetes; for example, some studies support increasing physical activity and consuming a Mediterranean or DASH-based diet.

 Preeclampsia And Hypertension

-If preeclampsia develops during the pregnancy the best outcome is a prematurely born baby since delivery is the only treatment to treat and reverse preeclampsia.
-Depending how early the baby is born it will face many obstacles during the first months of life and run the risk of permanent disability.
+If preeclampsia develops during the pregnancy, the best outcome is a prematurely born baby since delivery is the only way to treat and reverse preeclampsia.
+Depending how early the baby is born, it will face many obstacles during the first months of life and run the risk of permanent disability.

 Maternal Obesity Is Linked to Fetal Risks

-Obesity during pregnancy increases not only risk for the mother, but also for the fetus during pregnancy and birth.
-Preterm birth, very small or large birthweight can even affect metabolic health throughout the lifetime of a child.
+Obesity during pregnancy increases the risk for both the mother and fetus during pregnancy and birth.
+Preterm birth, very small, or large birthweight can even affect metabolic health throughout the lifetime of a child.

 You might think, why does it matter if a baby is larger at birth?
 Large babies can get injured during their passage through the birth canal.
 If the infant is too large to be born naturally, a C-section will be necessary.
 C-sections are risky for obese mothers for a variety of reasons.
-Anesthesia has increased risks in obese women and epidurals are sometimes hard to place.
-Slow wound healing and infection of the incision is also a risk for obese women.
+Anesthesia has increased risks in obese women, and epidurals are sometimes hard to place.
+Slow wound healing or infection of the incision are also risks for obese women.

-In addition the large newborn needs emergency attention after birth.
-The baby will be born with low blood glucose levels and have trouble regulating their blood glucose levels. is also likely and needs to be treated.
-Hyperbilirubinemia, commonly known as jaundice, is common in many newborns but very common in LGA babies.
+In addition, the large newborn needs emergency attention after birth.
+The baby will be born with low blood glucose levels and have trouble regulating these levels. is also likely and needs to be treated.
+Hyperbilirubinemia, commonly known as jaundice, is common in many newborns, but very common in LGA babies.
 Severe cases are treated with UV light.

-Large for gestational age (LGA) babies seem to have more cardio-metabolic issues later in life.
-It is hard to determine if this is due to epigenetic programming because parents were obese, the metabolically unfavorable conditions during pregnancy (which can also cause epigenetic changes), or the lifestyle after birth.
+Large for gestational age (LGA) babies seem to have more cardio-metabolic issues later in life, and are at an increased risk of developing obesity.
+It is hard to determine if this is due to epigenetic programming because parents were obese, metabolically unfavorable conditions during pregnancy (which can also cause epigenetic changes), or the lifestyle after birth.
 Studies show that part of the problem can be explained by a .

-Additionally, obesity during pregnancy increases the risk for an array of congenital abnormality.
+Additionally, obesity during pregnancy increases the risk for an array of congenital abnormalities.

 Underweight Pregnancies Bring Increased Risk

-If the underweight pregnant woman does not gain sufficient weight the infant has the risk of preterm deliveries, SGA, and increased risk of neonatal mortality.
-Studies following small for gestational age (SGA) babies show that many develop a and are more likely to be obese later in life.
+However, if the underweight pregnant woman does not gain sufficient weight, the infant has the increased risk of preterm deliveries, SGA, and neonatal mortality.
+Studies following SGA babies show that many develop a and are more likely to be obese later in life.

-One at risk group going into a pregnancy underweight are adolescents.
+One group at risk for going into a pregnancy underweight is adolescents.

 The United States takes the trophy again for having the highest teen pregnancies (59 for every 1000 women) out of 21 different industrialized countries according to a study conducted in 2015.

 Digging further into the research, disparities can be found among Hispanic and Black populations that, together, accounted for over half of the teen pregnancies in 2017.
-However, there has been a decline in recent years which is associated with teens practicing safer sex or who are sexually active while on birth control.
+However, there has been a decline in recent years associated with teens practicing safer sex or using birth control.

-For those that end up becoming pregnant, there is an added component to being underweight.
-Adolescent girls can still be in a rapid growth phase and will end up needing energy and nutrients for their metabolism, growth, and the pregnancy.
+For those that end up becoming pregnant, there is an added concern to being underweight: adolescent girls can still be in a rapid growth phase, and will end up needing energy and nutrients for their metabolism, growth, and pregnancy.

-American teenage women tend to have lower nutrient stores and nutrient intake across the board and nutrient deficiencies seen in folate, iron, and calcium.
-Insufficient energy intake during pregnancy leading to low weight gain will prevent the placenta and fetus from growing sufficiently.
-The consequence is a newborn that is small for gestational age (SGA baby).
+American teenage women tend to have lower nutrient stores and intake across the board, with nutrient deficiencies seen in folate, iron, and calcium.
+Insufficient energy intake during pregnancy⏤leading to low weight gain—will prevent the placenta and fetus from growing sufficiently.
+The consequence is a newborn that is small for gestational age.

 The most complications (especially SGA babies) are seen amongst the 12-15 year old pregnancies where the adolescent is still rapidly growing and further has to compete for nutrient intake.

 The teen’s pregnancy occurrence or success may be linked to her prenatal weight, socioeconomic status, education level, and access to prenatal care.
-Regardless of the situation, one of the most important factors is ensuring that the mother can maintain a healthy weight while increasing her nutrient intake substantially in order to provide for the growing fetus.
+Regardless of the situation, it is important to ensure that the mother can maintain a healthy weight while increasing her nutrient intake substantially to provide for the growing fetus.

 Personalized Nutrition Care Should be Provided During the Pregnancy and After Birth

-The best strategy to reduce the risk for pregnancy complications is a healthy, plant-based, mixed eating pattern combined with sufficient amounts of physical activity and moderate exercise.
-In reality, only 1 % of pregnant women eat the recommended amount of fruits and vegetables.
+The best strategy to reduce the risk for pregnancy complications is a healthy, plant-based, mixed eating pattern combined with sufficient physical activity and moderate exercise.
+In reality, only 1% of pregnant women eat the recommended amount of fruits and vegetables.
 Whole grain and legume intake is also lacking.
-Instead, women have a high intake of solid fats and sugar, and only 25 % of pregnant women have sufficient exercise.
+Instead, women have a high intake of solid fats and sugar, and only 25% of pregnant women have sufficient exercise.

-Obstetricians are rarely not educated to address weight or a healthy lifestyle.
-In order for a woman to reduce the risk of weight complications during pregnancy, it would be ideal if prenatal care is offered to all pregnant women and that this care would include personal nutrition counseling and exercise recommendations.
+Obstetricians are rarely not <-is this sentence saying they are or are not qualified? if qualified replace “rarely not” with “typically”, if not qualified replace “rarely not” with “often not” educated to address weight or a healthy lifestyle.
+For a woman to reduce the risk of weight complications during pregnancy, it would be ideal if prenatal care is offered to all pregnant women and that this care would include personal nutrition counseling and exercise recommendations.

 Important concepts to discuss with the woman would be an optimal GWG throughout pregnancy and how to achieve it.
 This would include personalized nutrition, physical activity counseling, and post-pregnancy plan to return to normal weight appropriately.